 For a quick reference Brexit research aid that answers key questions on Brexit and includes helpful Brexit updates, research tips and resources, see: Brexit Bulletin—key updates, research tips and resources.

-The Practice Note considers whether the implementation period can be extended, whether the regimes for the various European cross border processes apply during the implementation period as well as potential issues that may arise at the end of the implementation period if the UK has not entered into a deal with the EU regarding the various European cross border processes.
+The Practice Note considers whether the implementation period can be extended, whether the regimes for the various European cross border processes apply during the implementation period, as well as the position after the implementation period.

 This Practice Note using a number of definitions: